Create a Killer Resume and Cover Letter

 Keywords

-Do you really need keywords?
+Do you need keywords?
 Absolutely.
 Keywords help demonstrate your level of experience and accomplishments.

-Hiring managers will recognize industry-specific keywords and this will help in getting an interview.
+Hiring managers will recognize industry-specific keywords to help get an interview.
 Additionally, many hiring managers (or their recruiters) leverage keyword searches to find the best candidates for the job.
 The right keywords on your resume are a key part (no pun intended) of any great resume.

 Our Pick